Hophornbeam is a slow growing tree of medium height (20 to 50 feet), usually never more than one foot in diameter, with a tapering crown.

-Twigs are reddish brown, with some fine hair to mostly smooth with plump buds that have about 6 grooved scales.
+Twigs are reddish brown, varying from having some fine hair to mostly smooth, with plump buds that have about 6 grooved scales.
 Bud scales have a darker band near the scale margins.

 Habitat: Hophornbeam will grow in partial shade but not dry soils.
 It is usually found as an understory tree at the edges of woods where it leans to reach sunlight.
 In the open, it will develop into a nice rounded tree.
 Young trees do not produce fruit.
 Seeds require lengthy stratification to break their double dormancy.